Swadesh601/FOODBLOG/README.md

 Hello Everyone Cooking Blog Is a Responsive Website Using CRUD Operations you can add recipes.
 Features like image of Recipe,Ingredients,description of Recipe, Category,email,source and catalogue through different Cuisine Inside All cuisine you can view all Recipes.

+Tech Stack Used Here are
+Frontend: HTML, CSS, Bootstrap, Javascript.
+Backend : Nodejs, ExpressJs, EJS.
+DataBase : PostgreSQL.

-Tech Stack Used Here is : HTML,CSS,Bootstrap,Javascript,Nodejs,ExpressJs,EJS and PostgreSQL Instruction to Run the Program
+Instruction to Run the Program
 1) use git bash or windows powershell for installing files
 2) create index.js file inside this file we will run the entire program